Jaycar-Electronics/Low-Battery-Alarm/README.md

 1. constant 12V HIGH
 2. pulsing ground connection. (used for grounding the buzzer and making the alarm.)

-With this, the idea is that you can hook it up to anything you want. for instance, a `Low Voltage` LED could be connected on port 1. and the buzzer could be connected to port 2. or if you wanted a flashing LED and a constant tone, you'd connect the LED to 2. and a buzzer from 1. to ground.
+With this, the idea is that you can hook it up to anything you want. for instance, a LED that warns you about "Low Voltage" could be connected on port 1. and the buzzer could be connected to port 2. or if you wanted a flashing LED and a constant tone, you'd connect the LED to 2. and a buzzer from 1. to ground.

 ## Bill of Materials